K4ATO/frontend-mentor/single-price-grid-component-master/README.md

 ### What I learned

-Using semantic HTML5 markup and designing the component with simple css grid techniques.
+Using semantic HTML5 markup and styling the component with simple css grid techniques.

 ## Author